al-maisan/mmt/README.md

 Running `mmt` requires a running mail transfer agent (MTA) e.g. [postfix](http://www.postfix.org/) and the [GNU mailutils](https://www.gnu.org/software/mailutils/mailutils.html) software (Arch Linux: [`pacman -S mailutils`](https://www.archlinux.org/packages/?sort=&q=mailutils&maintainer=&flagged=), Ubuntu: [`apt-get install mailutils`](http://packages.ubuntu.com/search?keywords=mailutils)).

 ## Using `mmt`
-The easiest way to use the tool is to generate a sample configuration and a template file and take it from there.
+The easiest way to use the tool is to generate a sample configuration (`--sample-config`) and a template file (`--sample-template`) and take it from there.

     $ ./mmt --help